nsk2021/PortfolioProjects/README.md

 **Sectors**
 Healthcare IT, SaaS, CRM Systems, Clinical Research, Public Sector, EdTech, Financial Analytics, Real Estate Data

-# 🧠 Data Analytics Portfolio by Sai Kalyan Nadella

-Welcome!
-This repository features a curated collection of data analytics projects that demonstrate my ability to work with SQL, clean and transform datasets, and build actionable dashboards using Tableau and Looker Studio.
-Each project reflects a real-world scenario, from healthcare to airline reviews to housing markets.

 ---

 ### 🎓 Certifications